Beliavsky/Fortran-tools-on-GitHub/README.md

 [FortranTestGenerator](https://github.com/fortesg/fortrantestgenerator): or automatically generating unit tests for subroutines of existing Fortran applications based on an approach called Capture & Replay, from fortesg

+[FORTRAN77_to_Fortran90](https://github.com/Koushikphy/FORTRAN77_to_Fortran90): converts old fixed source FORTRAN 77 code to free form Fortran 90 code using Python, by Koushikphy

 [fossil](https://github.com/nrwade0/Fossil): Fortran IDE designed in Python by someone eager to learn Fortran but in an easy and accessible way, by nrwade0

 [Fortran Package Manager for Visual Studio](https://github.com/everythingfunctional/fpm-for-VS): adds options and menu entries for building, running and testing your Fortran project using the Fortran Package Manager (fpm), by everythingfunctional